awsdocs/amazon-dynamodb-developer-guide/doc_source/ReservedWords.md

 The following keywords are reserved for use by DynamoDB\.
 Do not use any of these words as attribute names in expressions\.

  If you need to write an expression containing an attribute name that conflicts with a DynamoDB reserved word, you can define an expression attribute name to use in the place of the reserved word\.
-For more information, see [Expression Attribute Names](Expressions.ExpressionAttributeNames.md)\.
+For more information, see [Expression Attribute Names in DynamoDB](Expressions.ExpressionAttributeNames.md)\.

 ```
 ABORT